-The third annual conference of the Society of Catholic Scientists will be held on June 7-9, 2019 at the University of Notre Dame in South Bend, IN, USA.
-It is open to all SCS members and Scholar Associates.
+The third annual conference of the Society of Catholic Scientists was held on June 7-9, 2019 at the University of Notre Dame in South Bend, IN, USA.

-The main theme of the conference will be “What does it mean to be human?”
-This includes such questions as What is “human nature”?
+The theme of the conference was “What does it mean to be human?”
+This included such questions as What is “human nature”?
 When did it appear?
 Did Neanderthals and other archaic species of Homo have it?
 When does an individual human life begin?
 Can human nature be changed by genetic engineering?
 In what ways are humans unique on earth?
 Are we unique in the cosmos?
-These questions will be explored from the point of view of biology, paleoanthropology, philosophy, theology, and other disciplines.
-There will be invited and contributed talks on this theme.
-(Poster presentations do not have to be on the main theme, but can be on other topics pertain to science and faith.
-See “Submitting Abstracts” below.)
+These questions were explored from the point of view of biology, paleoanthropology, philosophy, theology, and other disciplines.

 Take a look at the Conference Program and Schedule

 2019 St. Albert Award:

 see information on the awardee Maureen L. Condic

 Catholic World Report